adamolecky/docker-php-example/README.md

 <strong>Working ids: 1, 2</strong>

-also there is no connector to DB & Redis, therefore.
+Also there is no connector to DB & Redis, but setting is really easy.

 Thank you for feedback.